Simply LaKita

 6. Baking Soda - Be sure to check the date of the package before adding it to the chocolate pound cake to make sure that it has not expired.
 Expired baking soda will prevent the cake from rising properly.
 No one wants their cake to fall.

-7. Salt - Helps to balance the sweet flavor and prevents the brownies from tasting flat.
+7. Salt - Helps to balance the sweet flavor and prevents the cake from tasting flat.
 Use any that you prefer, I like to use kosher salt for baking.

 8. Vanilla Extract - Use pure vanilla extract and not imitation for best results.